Wasserwecken/markdownpaper/content.md

 # markdownpaper
 Use markdown[markdown] syntax to create beautiful documentations, scientific scripts or papers, through a single static HTML file without runtime dependencies or build processes.

 There is no need for NPM, Ruby, Python, Perl Environment, Docker container, Java runtime, online services or subscription.
-It runs offline *(if your really want to)*, it runs anywhere without any installation, and uses a simple syntax *(markdown)* to define content.
+It runs anywhere without any installation and creates a print ready HTML layout.

+Write your content and focus on your content.
+The layout ain't your problem you want to solve.